diarmuidoconnor/ewd-module-2025/topic06/talk-1/ES6.md

-# ES6 topup.
+# TS Top Up.

-The ES6 destructuring and spread operator syntax.
+The destructuring and spread operator syntax.